ISI-MIP/isimip-qc/README.md

 * `--protocol-location PROTOCOL_LOCATIONS`: For working with local copies of the ISIMIP protocol (append `/output` to the cloned repositories folder).
 Omit option for using the online GitHub protocol versions for [ISIMIP2](https://github.com/ISI-MIP/isimip-protocol-2) or [ISIMIP3](https://github.com/ISI-MIP/isimip-protocol-3).
 An internet connection is required for reading the online protocols.
 * `--log-level LOG_LEVEL`: Set the detail level of log output.
 Default is WARNING while INFO also gives feedback on successful tests.
 ERROR or CRITICAL will only report very severe issues.
 * `--log-path LOG_PATH`: Also write the logs to a file where the folder structure below LOG_PATH is taken from UNCHECKED_PATH.
+* `--include VARIABLES_INCLUDE` : Provide a comma-separated list of variables to include for the checks.
+* `--exclude VARIABLES_INCLUDE` : Provide a comma-separated list of variables to exclude from the checks.
 * `-f, --first-file`: Only test the first file found in UNCHECKED_PATH.
 Useful for revealing issues that may occur on all your files.
 * `-w, --stop-on-warnings`: The tool will stop after the first file where WARNINGs have been identified.
 * `-e, --stop-on-errors`: The tool will stop after the first file where ERRORs have been identified.